Game-Manual-P-Maintainers/gmp/README.md

 ---
-description: >-
-  A quick intro to the comprehensive FTC programming guide!
+  Here's quick intro to the comprehensive FTC programming guide!
 Presented by FTC teams
   #12857, #12331, and #8872.
 ---